EMPOWERING THE PLANET.

 Using excess solar and wind energy to produce green hydrogen can bring significant economic, environmental and societal benefits to developing countries.

-More than 1.1 billion African people are unlikely to have access to clean cooking fuels and technologies by 2050, leading to poor household air quality caused by fuels - such as wood, charcoal and kerosene.
+More than 1.1 billion people in Africa are unlikely to have access to clean cooking fuels and technologies by 2050, leading to poor household air quality caused by fuels - such as wood, charcoal and kerosene.

 The race is on to replace finite fossil fuels used for cooking with cleaner renewable energy resources.